Campus Buildings

 Wellness Center

-The Wellness Center houses activity courts for basketball, volleyball, floor hockey and other activities.
+The Wellness Center houses activity courts for basketball, volleyball, floor hockey, and other activities.
 It also contains space for fitness classes, weightlifting, cardio equipment, spinning classes, intramural sports, personal training, student dances, and other student activities.
 Campus ministries and the campus food pantry are also housed in the Wellness Center.